ejgenc/portfolio/README.md

 **Hello there!**

-Here's a repository where you can find my data analysis projects.
-Most of these projects are projects that i've worked on in my free time, independent from my field of study
+Here's a page where you can find my data analysis projects.
+Most of these projects are projects that i've worked on in my free time, independent from my field of study.

 **I hope that you'll find something that catches your interest!**